S&DR Trail of Discovery

 Intro

-The S&DR Discovery Trail is a public walk and cycling path between Witton Park and Stockton in County Durham.
+S&DR Trail of Discovery is a public walk and cycling path which follows sections of the original S&DR route in County Durham, Darlington and Stockton.

-Illustrated panels along the route tell the story of this pioneering historic event that changed the way the world travels, trades and communicates.
+In Summer 2025, 17 illustrated panels will be placed be along the route that tell the story of this pioneering historic event that changed the way the world travels, trades and communicates, give you facts.

-The S&DR Discovery Trail builds on the work undertaken along the route following Historic England designating the S&DR route a Heritage Action Zone (HAZ) in 2018.
+The S&DR Discovery Trail builds on the work undertaken along the route following Historic England designating the S&DR route a Heritage Action Zone (HAZ) in 2018 and will be completed in phases right up to 2027.

 Key moments of the trail